 GPS or Laser

-When it comes to finding your yardages, marking off the ball using on-course yardage markers is time consuming and, often, inaccurate.
+GPS or Laser?
+When it comes to finding yardages which is best?
+Getting distances by using on-course yardage markers is time consuming and, often, inaccurate.
 Plus, with today’s yardage technology, why would you?
 The technology on the market today – golf GPS systems and laser rangefinders – are great options for accurately determining your yardages, but both have advantages and disadvantages.
 Take a look at each option’s pros and cons to decide what’s best for you: GPS or Laser.

 - Provides front, middle and back of green distance.